patilakshay7387/giphie/README.md

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.
+This project was generd with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.

 ## Development server